 Additional Specialist Expertise:

-If the class teacher’s or parent’s request for advice in providing for a child cannot be met from within the expertise of the staff in school, the SENDCo or Headteacher may identify the need for extra specialist support in school from an outside professional e.g. the SEND support team, Sensory Support Services or outside agencies such as EOTAS (Education Other than at School) and CYPS (Children and Young People’s Service).
+If the class teacher’s or parent’s request for advice in providing for a child cannot be met from within the expertise of the staff in school, the SENDCo or Headteacher may identify the need for extra specialist support in school from an outside professional e.g. Northumberland Inclusive Education Services (NIES) , Sensory Support Services or outside agencies such as EOTAS (Education Other than at School) and CYPS (Children and Young People’s Service).

 The specialist professional will work with your child to understand their needs and make recommendations, which may include:

-If your child has been identified as requiring additional speech and language support and has been assessed by the SEND Speech and Language Service, there are trained and experienced support assistants within school to deliver programmes, following the recommendations of the specialist who also visits school at least termly.
+If your child has been identified as requiring additional speech and language support and has been assessed by the SEND Speech, Language and Communication Service, there are trained and experienced support assistants within school to deliver programmes, following the recommendations of the specialist who also visits school at least termly.
 These support assistants also work within your child’s class or key stage, can therefore follow up targets in other lessons and can link practical and oral activities to the topics being studied.
 Your child is referred to this service via school as soon as a specific need is recognised.
-Children may have also been referred to this service before starting Middle School, in which case, school can liaise with a professional from the Speech and Language Service to continue this support.
+Children may have also been referred to this service before starting Middle School, in which case, school can liaise with a professional from the Speech, Language and Communication Service to continue this support.

 For your child this could mean: